RuochaoYan/a-string-class/README.md

 ## Caveats and Warnings

+### You must make sure your code builds with our makefile

 When you work on your assignments, many of you will create an IDE-based project.
 IDE’s will likely speed up your process, and give you additional tools, like an integrated debugger.

 It is important to note that Vlad-the-Compiler doesn’t use IDE projects.
 He uses makefiles to test and grade your homework.
 Each of your assignments will include a makefile for this purpose.
 We strongly recommend that before you turn in your assignments, you attempt to build and run your code using this makefile.